 Grupo de Simulación Numérica en Ciencias e Ingeniería - GSNCI

 From 1995, glaciology is the core of the research activity developed by the Group of Numerical Modelling in Science and Engineering, granted by subsequent projects from the Spanish State Plan for R&D, the Euroresearch Programme, and the Horizon 2020 Programme from the European Commission.
-The research themes were later widened to encompass geomatics and decision theory and, more recently, computational electromagnetics.
+The research themes were later widened to encompass other reseach areas, which currently include computational electromagnetics and dynamical systems.

 Within glaciology, the main research themes are numerical modelling of glaciers and ice sheets, glaciological applications of ground-penetrating radar and the estimate of mass balance of glaciers.
 The aim of this research is to characterise the current state of glaciers and ice sheets and to estimate their response to climate changes.